getify/You-Dont-Know-JS/async & performance/ch3.md

 Wow, that was pretty easy!

 `Promise.wrap(..)` doesn't produce a promise.
 It produces a function that will produce promises.
-In a sense, such a function could be seen as a "promise factory".
+In a sense, promise-producing function could be seen as a "promise factory".
 I propose the name for such a thing as "promisory" ("promise" + "factory").

 **Note:** Promisory isn't a made up term.
 It's a real word, and its definition means to contain or convey a promise.
-Which is exactly what these things are doing, so it turns out its a perfect fit!
+That's exactly what these functions are doing, so it turns out its a pretty perfect terminology match!

 So, `Promise.wrap(ajax)` produces an `ajax(..)` promisory we call `request(..)`, and that promisory produces promises for Ajax responses.